 So with the spitting of the same texture, it’s common and normal like it’s normal for some kids to skip crawling or to be less athletic or slower to grasp reading (all fine but may put your babe at a small health or life disadvantage and suggests they need a little support in this area).
 It’s normal but not an ideal response and that small “preference” can snowball into a distinct problem over time.
 As a caveat, therapists really like to call this abnormal and often scare parents by saying their kid may have sensory processing disorder.
 Yes, they *might* and it’s also a symptom associated with autism, but on its own, it’s not really indicative of anything and can just be part of natural differences in a person’s nervous system which can be outgrown with time and patience.
 More on spitting here.

 No. Babies come in all shapes and sizes and with a wide range of appetites.
 Trust that your baby will eat when hungry and stop when full.
 If you have any concerns about your baby’s weight or growth, check in with your child's medical provider.
-The beauty of finger food first, however, is that your baby is self-feeding, and therefore learning how to recognize hunger and fullness cues on their own.
+The beauty of baby-led weaning, however, is that your baby is self-feeding, and therefore learning how to recognize hunger and fullness cues on their own.

 The simple answer is no. Parents occasionally misinterpret a baby’s cries as signs of hunger when they may just be fussy because they are bored, frustrated, tired, etc. It’s okay to try other ways to soothe your baby, such as rocking, singing, or playing.
 Experiment to see if these alternatives work but always trust your instincts and your baby, and offer milk feeds as baby is interested.
 A baby will rarely overeat.